-The timezones and different settings to manage and manipulate the date and time-related fields in order to store and retrieve zone related times is supported by MySQL.
-By default, whenever the MySQL is installed on the machine the timezone variables are set such that the timezone set in the system that is the operating system of the machine is referred.
-We can further, change and manipulate these variables as per our convenience and necessity to store and manipulate date and time values in MySQL.
-We can change the timezone values by adding or subtracting the required time in hours and minutes from UTC or by specifying the timezone in the named format as per region and zones.
+The timezones and different settings to manage and manipulate the date and time-related fields to store and retrieve zone-related times are supported by MySQL.
+By default, whenever MySQL is installed on the machine, the timezone variables are set such that the timezone set in the system that is the machine’s operating system is referred to.
+We can further change and manipulate these variables as per our convenience and necessity to store and use date and time values in MySQL.
+We can change the timezone values by adding or subtracting the required time in hours and minutes from UTC or by specifying the timezone in the named format per region and zone.

 Functions of MySQL Timezone

-- We can change the system’s time zone at the time of server startup by setting the value of the environment variable named TZ that is to be done prior to running of mysqld command.
+- To change the system’s time zone during server startup, you can set the value of the environment variable TZ before executing the mysqld command.

-- Besides that, there is one more method to set the system time zone in case if you are using mysqld_safe mode for your server, you can set the value for the –timezone option.
+- Besides that, one more method exists to set the system time zone.
+If you use mysqld_safe mode for your server, you can select the value for the –timezone option.

-- The values that are allowed to be set to the TZ variable or –timezone option depend on the operating system that you are using.
-Refer documentation of your operating system for further details of acceptable timezone values.
+- The allowed values that can be set to the TZ variable or –timezone option depend on your operating system.
+Refer to your operating system’s documentation for acceptable timezone values.

-- The time zone that is being used by the MySQL server is determined by the values of current and global values for the time_zone system variable.
-By default, the value at the beginning of the time_zone variable is SYSTEM which means that the time zone of the host machine’s operating system is used by MySQL.
+- The current and global values of the time_zone system variable determine the time zone used by the MySQL server.
+By default, the value at the beginning of the time_zone variable is SYSTEM, meaning MySQL uses the time zone of the host machine’s operating system.

 - We can set the value of the time_zone global variable only if we have SUPER privileges assigned or SYSTEM_VARIABLE_ADMIN privilege using the SET GLOBAL time_zone command.

-- The session variable for each of the client sessions that are being used can override the value of time zone set to SYSTEM or global time zone to the required time zone value for that particular session using the SET time_zone command.
+- The SET time_zone command allows the session variable for each client session to override the time zone value set to SYSTEM or global time zone, setting it to the required time zone value for that specific session.

-- All the values that are zone-sensitive are affected by the time zone set at the session-level.
-The values displayed by the Now() and CURTIME() functions as well as the columns that have TIMESTAMP as the datatype are affected when it comes to storage and retrieval of such values.
+- The time zone set at the session level affects all the zone-sensitive values.
+The values displayed by the Now() and CURTIME() functions and the columns that have TIMESTAMP as the datatype are affected when storing and retrieving such values.

-- The values that are stored and retrieved in the columns with datatype DATE, TIME, or DATETIME are not affected by the session time zone settings.
-Along with that functions such as UTC_TIMESTAMP() also remains unaffected.
+- The values stored and retrieved in the columns with datatype DATE, TIME, or DATETIME are unaffected by the session time zone settings.
+Along with that, functions such as UTC_TIMESTAMP() also remain unchanged.

-- The time zone can be set at the global level or session level in either of the two formats that are defining the offset from the UTC in string format in hours and minutes format hh: mm by adding like ‘-5:30’, ‘+5:30’, etc or subtracting that value or named time zones like America or New_York for America or Asia/Kolkata for Indian Standard Time i.e UTC+05:30.
+- The time zone can be set at the global level or session level in either of the two formats that define the offset from the UTC in string format in hours and minutes format hh: mm by adding like ‘-5:30’, ‘+5:30’, etc. or subtracting that value or named time zones like America or New_York for America or Asia/Kolkata for Indian Standard Time, i.e., UTC+05:30.

 Populating Information Tables Related to the Timezone

 We can load the time zone tables manually.
-In some operating systems such as macOS, Solaris, Linux, and FreeBSD, they have their own database that stores the zone information.
-In this case, we can use this file to store the same information into our MySQL schema’s zone tables.
+Some operating systems, such as macOS, Solaris, Linux, and FreeBSD, have a database that stores the zone information.
+We can use this file to keep the same information in our MySQL schema’s zone tables.
 The path where you will most often find this file is /usr/share/zoneinfo directory.
-We can use mysql_tzinfo_to_sql program for populating zone tables from system zone information database using the following command:
+We can use the mysql_tzinfo_to_sql program for populating zone tables from the system zone information database using the following command:

 mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u username -p password

-which considers that you are using the account with username as the name and password as the password for that account and have write privileges on MySQL schema of MySQL.
+Which considers that you are using the account with username as the name and password as the password for that account and have to write privileges on MySQL schema.
 For operating systems that do not have such zonal information, you can use downloadable packages.

 Examples of MySQL Timezone

-The execution of the above query statement gives the following output with SYSTEM as the value specifying that the MySQL global time zone is the same as that of the time zone of the operating system.
+The execution of the above query statement gives the following output with SYSTEM as the value specifying that the MySQL global time zone is the same as the operating system’s time zone.

-The execution of the above query statement gives the following output with SYSTEM as the value specifying that the MySQL time zone is the same as that of the time zone of the operating system.
+The execution of the above query statement gives the following output with SYSTEM as the value specifying that the MySQL time zone is the same as the operating system’s time zone.

 Let us retrieve the current date and time using the NOW() function that gives the following output: